bazelbuild/continuous-integration/buildkite/README.md

     - "..."
 ```

+The full list of supported platforms can be found in the PLATFORMS variable in [bazelci.py](./bazelci.py).

 ### Setting Environment Variables

 You can set environment variables for each individual task via the `environment` field: